 Passport checker, still in German: I hate it when they know German.
 Then we can't talk about them!

-In short, if you assume someone visiting your country doesn't speak your language and you badmouth them, any consequences that arise are your own fault.
-Also to be fair, an Eagle Land type 2 style tourist will probably not know the language.
+- In short, if you assume someone visiting your country doesn't speak your language and you badmouth them, any consequences that arise are your own fault.
+Though to be fair, an Eagle Land type 2-style American tourist will probably not know the language.

-In the end of the 19th century, a French banker visited a Russian factory he owned.
+- In the end of the 19th century, a French banker visited a Russian factory he owned.
 There, he saw one man working with a wheelbarrow loaded with material for a blast furnace.
 He said (in French) "This monkey is working well".
-However, the worker was actually a nobleman who ran from his house, and knew French perfectly.note French was the preferred language of the Russian nobility.
-So, he turned the wheelbarrow at him, and drove him halfway across the yard.
-When the banker had to climb an ore heap, the man stopped and said (in French!) "sorry, the flooring here is too rough to control the wheelbarrow".
+However, the worker was actually a nobleman who ran from his house, and knew French perfectly.note So, he turned the wheelbarrow at him, and drove him halfway across the yard.
+When the banker had to climb an ore heap, the man stopped and said (in French!)
+"Sorry, the flooring here is too rough to control the wheelbarrow".
 The flooring was replaced.

-Or the other way around.
+- Or the other way around.
 During a chess match against a deaf team, some of the deaf players were using sign language to talk about their ongoing games, which is forbidden.
-Unfortunately one of our team was responsible in his company for the troubles of deaf people and knew sign language (actually, he knows three sign languages, due to some employees also being foreign).
+Unfortunately, someone in the opposite team was responsible in his company for the troubles of deaf people and knew sign language (actually, he knows three sign languages, due to some employees also being foreign).

-Parents in Israel often switch to English so their kid won’t understand when they talk about him.
+- Parents in Israel - or, for that matter, any non-anglophone country - often switch to English so their kid won’t understand when they talk about him.
 It can get awkward if the kid already knows more English than they think or has an English-speaking friend over; parents are often aware of the new limitation, but might slip up.